Hyundai’s best-looking car ever, lounge-y interior, comfort, clever charging, healthy range

-By taking the punt that people are more likely to be converted to EV ownership if the car is desirable as an object and an experience – and gambling that there’s more to life than the European players’ softly-softly don't-offend-anyone approach, Hyundai has built one of 2021’s exceptional cars.
+By taking the punt that people are more likely to be converted to EV ownership if the car is desirable as an object and an experience – and gambling that there’s more to life than the European players’ softly-softly don't-offend-anyone approach – Hyundai has built an exceptional electric car.

 Course, we said much the same about BMW’s brave i3, and that pretty much sunk as a business case.
 Whoops.
-Here’s hoping beyond the pre-order hype, Hyundai’s onto something here.
-The future of semi-interesting family motoring could depend upon it.
+But judging by how many of these we see out on the roads, Hyundai’s onto something here.